• Skip to primary navigation

 Add wood chips to your grill.

-Grill the chops over direct heat for 1 minute, rotate the chops 90-degrees (to get awesome grill lines), and then grill another minute.
+Grill seasoned steaks over direct heat for 1 minute, rotate the chops 90 degrees on the grill grate (to get awesome grill lines), and then grill them for another minute.

-Move the pork to indirect heat and grill pork steaks for 6-10 minutes, flipping once until they reach an internal temperature of 140-F.
+Place pork steaks on the indirect heat side of the grill and grill pork steaks for 6-10 minutes, flipping once until they reach an internal temperature of 140 F.

 How to Make the Herbed Compound Butter